ufcg-lsd/asperathos/quick-start.md

 ## 4. How to submit a KubeJobs job?

-First, create a file named ```kubejobs-job.json```.
+First, create a json file, we will name it ```kubejobs-job.json``` for instance.
 The content of this file will have all the necessary commands to activate each plugin of each Asperathos component.
 Also, this JSON file also contains information about the user credentials, workload that will be running, image that will be used and so on.
 You can check below a template of how the ```kubejobs-job.json``` file should look like:

 ```json
 {